rajatmodi62/rajatmodi62.github.io/_posts/2026-04-01-akorn_followup.md

 ---
 layout: post
 comments: true
-title:  " Unsolved problems on Part Whole Hierarchies and mere speculations "
+title:  " On Unsolved problems of Part Whole Hierarchies"
 description: ""
 date:   2026-03-01 07:00:00
 ---

 P.S.
-This is a speculative post and may be scientifically inaccurate.
+This is a speculative, scientifically inaccurate post, which does not surpass any state of the art .

 # <span style="font-size: 1.5rem; color: var(--border-header-bottom);"> A risky  bet   </span>